-Savita Ladage is a faculty member at Homi Bhabha Centre for Science Education (HBCSE) for more than two decade.
+Savita Ladage is a faculty member at Homi Bhabha Centre for Science Education (HBCSE) for more than two-decade.
 She has done her Ph.
-D. in chemistry education from Homi Bhabha Centre for Science Education (HBCSE, TIFR).
-She is associated with two major programmes at the centre a) Indian National Chemistry Olympiad programme (INChO) and b) National Initiative on undergraduate Science (NIUS) programme in chemistry.
+D. in chemistry education from the Homi Bhabha Centre for Science Education (HBCSE, TIFR).
+She has associated with two major programmes at the center a) Indian National Chemistry Olympiad programme (INChO) and b) National Initiative on Undergraduate Science (NIUS) programme in chemistry.
 Currently, she is also the National Coordinator for the NIUS programme of HBCSE.

 Ankush Gupta did his integrated masters in Chemistry from IIT Kanpur in 2005 and obtained a doctoral degree in Physical Chemistry from Cornell University (USA) in 2011.
-Since 2011, he worked in National Institute of Science Technology and Development Studies (CSIR), New Delhi as Fellow Scientist for a year.
-Then he worked on an EU-sponsored project on bank filtration as a technology for drinking water supply in Environmental Engineering department in IIT Roorkee for two and a half years.
+Since 2011, he worked in the National Institute of Science Technology and Development Studies (CSIR), New Delhi as a Fellow Scientist for a year.
+Then he worked on an EU-sponsored project on bank filtration as a technology for drinking water supply in the Environmental Engineering department in IIT Roorkee for two and a half years.
 Since May 2015, he has been working as a Reader at Homi Bhabha Centre for Science Education (HBCSE, TIFR).
 His areas of interests are chemistry education and environmental education.
 He has been involved with the Chemistry Olympiad Program and National Initiative in Undergraduate Science program at HBCSE.

-Indrani Das Sen has done her masters in Inorganic Chemistry from University of North Bengal and joined Homi Bhabha Centre for Science Education (HBCSE) in 2006.
-Like other members of chemistry group, she is involved with INChO and NIUS (chemistry) programmes.
+Indrani Das Sen has done her masters in Inorganic Chemistry from the University of North Bengal and joined Homi Bhabha Centre for Science Education (HBCSE) in 2006.
+Like other members of the chemistry group, she is involved with INChO and NIUS (chemistry) programmes.

-She develops and standardizes experiments for undergraduate chemistry laboratory and also for INChO programme.
+She develops and standardizes experiments for undergraduate chemistry laboratory and also for the INChO programme.
 She has been guiding projects in interfacial chemistry.
 She is also actively involved in programmes for teachers and often leads discussions about the experiments in inorganic chemistry.